DiamondLightSource/ulims-json-schemas/docs/readme.md

 and `npm run check` to test locally.
 It removes most delays caused by steps 3-6 so build/check iterations can be quicker.
-Once everything passes, repeat from step 4 and the action will commit the other files.
+Once everything passes, repeat from step 4 and the action will commit the other four files a build generates.

 > [!TIP]
 > A green tick on action, then a pull and new local build should